jamesfawcett/Thinkpad-X201-Hackintosh-Catalina/README.md

 I will add more instructions to this repo if anyone finds this useful?
 Does anyone need dual boot instructions for Catalina and Windows 7 - that was quite tricky to get working!

+## Important ##

+Kexts can be updated, but don't update VooDooPS2Controller.
+If you update this, the central red ThinkPad mouse button is no longer supported.